khoathy/dict/README.md

 # pretty dict

-Dictionary webapp - designed, illustrated and built by me
+A Dictionary webapp that aims to look clean and pretty.
+The project is still under progress.
+UI and dictionary character are all designed, illustrated, built by me.